KellerJordan/ResNet-PyTorch-CIFAR10/README.md

 # PyTorch-ResNet-CIFAR10

 This is a PyTorch implementation of Residual Networks as described in the paper [Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385) by Microsoft Research Asia.
-It follows the description of ResNet configuration on page 7 of the paper for the CIFAR-10 image classification task, and allows any value of _n_(determining the number of layers) to be entered from the command line.
+It follows the description of ResNet configuration on page 7 of the paper for the CIFAR-10 image classification task, and allows any value of n as described in the paper.

+#### Motivation

+I completed this project in order to gain a better understanding of residual connections, which inspire the design of many state-of-the-art convnets at the present moment, as well as the gradient degradation problem.
+Having my own custom implementation made it easier to experiment with dropout and custom projection methods, and gave me practice with PyTorch.

 ## Usage